 Adaptive Control of Soft Continuum Robots

-First-author adaptive dynamic sliding mode control validated on soft continuum manipulators under payload variations.
+Robust adaptive dynamic sliding mode control for task-space tracking of soft continuum manipulators under payload uncertainty.

 Outcome